IgorBabkin/ts-ioc-container/packages/ts-ioc-container/README.md

 }
 ```

-## Container
+## Container `IContainer`
-Container consists of:
+It consists of 2 main parts:

-- Injector - injects dependencies to constructor
+- Providers - describes how to create instances of dependencies
-- Providers - templates that create instances of dependencies
+- Injector - describes how to inject dependencies to constructor

 ### Basic usage